garetht/absolute_zero_reproduction/README.md

   - `debug_grads.py` - Simple function for printing PyTorch tensor gradient information.
   - `mocks/` - Contains mock classes for testing:
     - `mock_transformer.py` - Implements mock versions of HuggingFace model and config classes for fast, dependency-free testing.
-- `tests/` - Unit tests for core modules and utilities, including tests for rewards, string formatting, buffer logic, and prime inversi
+- `tests/` - Unit tests for core modules and utilities, including tests for rewards, string formatting, buffer logic, and prime inversion

+## Future Work

+We plan to continue working on this repository and make improvements.
+We plan to add more logging, increase parallelization, and eventually implement the original Python-solving task that was described in the original paper.